casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 If the ``execution_results`` in the output are null, the transaction hasn't run yet.
 Transactions are finalized upon execution.

+Important fields in the request:

+- ``id`` - <STRING OR INTEGER> JSON-RPC identifier, applied to the request and returned in the response.
+If not provided, a random integer will be assigned
+- ``node-address`` - <HOST:PORT>Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]

 There are two fields in this response that interest us:

 1. ``"result"."execution_results"[0]."transfers[0]"`` - the address of the executed transfer that the source account initiated.
 We will use it to look up additional information about the transfer